UK to set up security unit to combat state disinformation campaigns

 Sometimes these agents are seeded multiple years ahead of actively deploying them as ‘fake news’ conduits for a particular election or political event.

-So just focusing on election ‘fake news’ may risk being too narrow to effectively combat state-level disinformation.
-Even as generally going after ‘fake news’ risks being far too broad.
+So just focusing on election ‘fake news’ risks being too narrow to effectively combat state-level disinformation, unless combined with other measures.
+Even as generally going after ‘fake news’ opens the UK government to criticism that it’s trying to shut down political debate and criticism.

-This is clearly a very hard problem for governments to tackle, with no easy answers — even as the risks to democracy are clear enough for even Facebook to admit them.
+Disinformation is clearly a very hard problem for governments to tackle, with no easy answers — even as the risks to democracy are clear enough for even Facebook to admit them.

 Yet it’s also a problem that’s not being helped by the general intransigence and lack of transparency from the social media companies that control the infrastructure being used to spread disinformation.